Anushilan Samiti: Cadre

 Samiti membership was predominantly made up of Hindus, at least initially, which was ascribed to the religious oath of initiation being unacceptable to Muslims.
 Each member was assigned to one or more of three roles: collection of funds, implementation of planned actions and propaganda.
-In practice, however, the fundamental division was between "military’’ work and ‘‘civil’’ work.
+In practice, however, the fundamental division was between military work and civil work.
 Dals (teams) consisting of five or ten members led by a dalpati (team leader) were grouped together in local Samiti led by adhyakshas (executive officers) and other officers.
-These reported to district officers appointed by and responsible to the central Dhaka organization, commanded by Pulin Das and those who deputised for him during his periods of imprisonment.
+These reported to district officers appointed by and responsible to the central Dhaka organisation, commanded by Pulin Das and those who deputised for him during his periods of imprisonment.
 Samitis were divided into four functional groups: violence, organisation, keepers of arms, and householders.
 Communications were carried by special couriers and written in secret code.
 These practices and others were inspired by literary sources and were partly a concession to the desire of young men to act out romantic drama.
 Less is known about the Jugantar network, which took the place of the Manicktala society after the Alipore bomb case.
 It faced divisions similar to the Samiti.
 Historian Leonard Gordon notes that at least in the period between 1910 and 1915, the dals in the Jugantar network were separate units, led by a dada (lit: elder brother).
 The dada was also guru, teaching those under his command practical skills, revolutionary ideology, and strategy.
 Gordon suggests that the dada system developed out of pre-existing social structures in rural Bengal.
 Dadas both co-operated and competed with each other for men, money, and material.

 Many members of the Samiti came from upper castes.
-By 1918, nearly 90% of the revolutionaries killed or convicted were Brahmins, Kayasthas or Vaishyas.
-As the Samiti spread its influence to other parts of the country, particularly north India, it began to draw in people of other religions and of varying religious commitments.
+By 1918, nearly 90% of the revolutionaries killed or convicted were Brahmins, Kayasthas or Vaidyas; rests are from agricultural or pastoral castes like Mahishya or Yadav.
+As the Samiti spread its influence to other parts of the country, particularly North India, it began to draw in people of other religions and of varying religious commitments.
 For example, many who joined the Hindustan Republican Socialist Association were Marxists and many were militant atheists.
 By the late 1930s, members with a more secular outlook were beginning to participate.
 Some components of the Samiti also included prominent participation from women, including Pritilata Waddedar who led a Jugantar attack during the Chittagong Armoury raid, and Kalpana Dutta who manufactured bombs at Chittagong.